astral-fate/TM366-Artificial-Intelligence/README.md

 ## Game tree and graph pruning

+using Min-Max with games such as:
+Tic Tac Toe
-Min-Max, stone game
+Stone game

 ## Blocks world and Rejecting symbolic AI

 OnTable(a,b), HandsEmpty()
 ## AI-inspiration

-The natural intelligence and animals
+The natural intelligence and animals; inspired by ants, and birds' swarm
 ## ACO and PSO
 Example of natural intelligence is:
 Ant Colony optomization ACO <br>